Squadron of Justice: Second version

 On Earth-S, a series of destructive and incredibly strange occurrences happen worldwide.
 A very odd eclipse occurs that keeps one side of the planet in perpetual darkness and the other side in continual light.
 Volcanic activity in the Canadian Rockies is witnessed by Hawkman, Hawkgirl, Bulletman and Bulletgirl.
 When Hawkman flies too near to one of the volcanoes, his shoulder begins to petrify into stone.
 Off the coast of Atlantis, an iceberg moves through the water at high speed, transforming anything near it (including people) into ice.
 Rock formations come to life in the Garden of the Gods in Colorado and begin turning people into stone.

 Billy Batson, ace news anchor at Station WHIZ in New York City (and the alter-ego of Captain Marvel), reports that the steel frame of a building being constructed downtown has walked away after turning all the construction workers on it into iron.
 Batman, Robin, Mr. Scarlet and Pinky investigate that situation, and Batman gets too close to the structure.
 His jaw turns to iron, making it very difficult for him to speak.
 They examine the bodies of the transformed workers and find they all had the unique grin usually associated with the effects of the Joker's poison gas.
-The Joker of Earth-Two is, in fact, working with an old enemy of Bulletman known as the Weeper II of Earth-S. The two send more gas into a local jewelry store, which first acts as laughing gas then transforms the people inside into living diamonds.
+The Joker of Earth-Two is working with an old enemy of Bulletman - the Weeper of Earth-S. The two send more gas into a local jewelry store, which first acts as laughing gas, then transforms the people inside into living diamonds.
 The diamonds and jewels follow the two criminals out of the store to their hideout.
 Mr. Scarlet notices the marks on the sidewalk made by the moving gems, and the four heroes follow the trail and made quick work of the two villains and their thugs, with Mr. Scarlet being immune to the Weeper's tear gas due to his goggles.